 Pascale Petit was born in Paris, grew up in France and Wales and lives in Cornwall.
 She is of French/Welsh/Indian heritage.
 Her eighth collection, Tiger Girl, from Bloodaxe in 2020, won an RSL Literature Matters Award while in progress.
-Her seventh poetry collection Mama Amazonica, published by Bloodaxe in 2017, won the 2018 RSL Ondaatje Prize and was shortlisted for the Roehampton Poetry Prize.
-It was a Poetry Book Society Choice.
+Her seventh poetry collection Mama Amazonica, published by Bloodaxe in 2017, won the 2018 RSL Ondaatje Prize, was a Poetry Book Society Choice, and was shortlisted for the Roehampton Poetry Prize.
 Petit’s sixth collection, Fauverie (Seren, 2014), was her fourth to be shortlisted for the T. S. Eliot Prize and a portfolio of poems from this book won the 2013 Manchester Poetry Prize.
-She is a recipient of the inaugural RSL Literature Matters award and in 2018 became an RSL Fellow.
+In 2018 she was appointed as Fellow of the Royal Society of Literature.
 In 2015 she received a Cholmondeley Award from the Society of Authors and was the chair of the judges for the T. S. Eliot Prize.
 Her books have been translated into Spanish, Chinese, Serbian and French.
 She is widely travelled in the Peruvian and Venezuelan Amazon, India, China, Kazakhstan, Nepal, and Mexico.

 Her fifth collection, What the Water Gave Me: Poems after Frida Kahlo, (Seren, 2010), was shortlisted for both the T. S. Eliot Prize and Wales Book of the Year, and was Jackie Kay’s Book of the Year in the Observer.
 Two of her previous books, The Zoo Father and The Huntress, were also shortlisted for the T. S. Eliot Prize and were Books of the Year in the Times Literary Supplement and Independent.
 In 2004 the Poetry Book Society selected Petit as one of the Next Generation Poets.